saishridhar/PDFriend/README.md

 # Requirements
 Create an account on Pinecone and get your api key and environment from there.
 Add it to .env <br>
+Create a huggingface account and add you huggingfacehub api key to the .env <br>
 Download and install pytesseract on your system from here : https://github.com/UB-Mannheim/tesseract/wiki

 ```